jeansibelius/outcome/README.md

 - Improve icon selector in category form for performance (typing into fields is slow due to massive list in icon options?)
 - Add currency to user? which can then be used for all forms and views
-- Update Fomantic UI css to check, if it fixes icon not visible in dropdown issue https://github.com/fomantic/Fomantic-UI/issues/2172
+- Update Fomantic UI css to check, if it fixes icon not visible in dropdown issue and remove the patch (& patch package) https://github.com/fomantic/Fomantic-UI/issues/2172
 - Consider refactoring types & resolvers according to this example: https://github.com/MichalLytek/type-graphql/tree/master/examples/apollo-client